 OBJECTIVE OF SCOPA: The objective of SCOPA is to play cards from your hand to capture cards on the table.

-MATERIALS: A flat space, and a standard deck of 52 cards or an Italian set of cards
+MATERIALS: A flat space, and a modified deck of 52 cards or an Italian set of cards

 TYPE OF GAME: Capturing card game